Anova-Anet/ponytown-stuff/README.md

 # ponytown-stuff
 anyone who comes here from pony.town ,  this is for ya

-• C+H is always welcome !!
+• C+H is always welcome unless I have DNIUF (Do Not Interact Unless Friends) in my name

 • Do not entirely copy my ponies unless given permission .
 Major/Minor inspiration is allowed .